highcharts/highcharts/docs/dashboards/html-component.md

 ### Extending the HTML component

-If some of the HTML elements are used frequently or require to be more customable, it is possible to create a custom component that will simplify the configuration.
+If some of the HTML elements are used frequently or require to be more customizable, it is possible to create a custom component that will simplify the configuration.
 The custom component can be created by extending the basic HTML component.
 More in the [Custom Component](https://www.highcharts.com/docs/dashboards/custom-component) section.